jderusse/docker-dns-gen/README.md

 # Docker DNS-gen

-dns-gen sets up a container running Dnsmasq and [docker-gen]. docker-gen generates a configs for Dnsmasq and reloads it when containers are started and stopped.
+dns-gen sets up a container running Dnsmasq and [docker-gen]. docker-gen generates a configuration for Dnsmasq and reloads it when containers are started and stopped.

 ### Usage

-First you have to know the IP of your `docker0` interface.
+First, you have to know the IP of your `docker0` interface.
 It may be `172.17.42.1` but it could be something else.
 To known your IP, run the following command: